smclab/openk9/js-packages/docs-website/docs/kubernetes-openk9-core.md

   -f 01-core-charts/openk9-api-aggregator/scenarios/local-runtime.yaml
 ```

-In the `local-runtime` context the component exposes an Ingress on "http: //demo.openk9.local".
+In the `local-runtime` context the component exposes an Ingress on "http://demo.openk9.local".

 ### Verify installation